 Shop all Sanger Sequencing

-An Introduction to CE Analysis for Sanger Sequencing
+An Introduction to Sanger Sequencing

 In dye-terminator sequencing, a DNA primer is annealed to the template to be sequenced, and is extended using a DNA polymerase.
 The dNTP pool contains unlabeled A, C, G, and T deoxynucleotides, as well as dye-labeled dideoxynucleotides at lower concentrations.
 When a dideoxynucleotide is incorporated during chain extension, the absence of the 3’ hydroxyl group prevents further extension of the amplicon.
 The truncated product is then labeled with a fluorophore specific to the nucleotide at the termination position.
 In a completed reaction, there should be amplicons terminated at every position and labeled with the dye corresponding to the final nucleotide.
 After cleanup to remove unincorporated nucleotides, dyes, and primers, samples are analyzed by capillary electrophoresis to separate amplicons of different sizes.